 After years or decades of separation from an estranged parent, the choice to bring them back into their life when the parent needs care can be one of the toughest that an adult child faces.

-Rather, they should try to understand all the options that are available and have a plan that works for where they and their parents are in the relationship.
+Rather, they should try to understand all the options available and have a plan that works for them and their parents' current relationship status.

-Making a thoughtful, informed decision about the level of involvement significantly increases the chances that emotional and physical needs are met.
+Making a thoughtful, informed decision about the level of involvement significantly increases the chances of meeting emotional and physical needs.

-Start with these 3 important considerations to help create a stable, long-term care situation that works for everyone involved.
+Start with these 3 crucial considerations to help create a stable, long-term care situation that works for everyone involved.

 The answers to these questions can bring up deep, emotional underlying issues and can place added strain on the caregiver.

-For adult children, understanding these issues can help them determine if a family caregiver role is right for them and right for their parent.Ā
+Understanding these issues can help adult children determine if a family caregiver role is right for them and for their parents.

 After understanding the role and responsibilities in their unique caregiving situation, adult children should determine the appropriate level of contact between themselves and the estranged parent.

-Depending on the circumstances, it may not be appropriate to become closely involved.
+Depending on the circumstances, becoming closely involved may not be appropriate.

 Others may find that caregiving can be a means of reconciliation, overcoming years of tension and negative energy.
-They may find that greater involvement in the lives of their parents can mend broken bonds.
+They may find that greater involvement in their parents' lives can mend broken bonds.

-However, caring for an estranged parent rarely goes as smoothly as one would hope.
+However, caring for an estranged parent rarely goes as smoothly as hoped.

 But setting and communicating clear boundaries ahead of time gives families a much greater chance at reconciling differences and rebuilding the fractured relationship.